Controversies surrounding Mortal Kombat: Harm to game developers

-In 2019, a developer of Mortal Kombat 11 was rumored to have been diagnosed with post-traumatic stress disorder (PTSD) after spending a long time working with the violent visuals used in the video game, with a worker avoiding sleeping due to having violent dreams during sleeps.
-The development company was also criticized for lacking formal process, standard procedure, or guidance available for workers who needed to step back from the violent content, or felt such work had begun to negatively affect them.
+In 2019, a developer of Mortal Kombat 11 was diagnosed with post-traumatic stress disorder (PTSD) after spending a long time working with the violent visuals used in the video game and reference material used to create the visuals, reportedly avoiding sleep due to violent dreams.
+They alleged that coworkers who worked on the animation experienced similar discomfort, and criticized the development company for lacking formal process, standard procedure, or guidance available for workers who needed to step back from the violent content, or felt such work had begun to negatively affect them.

-The studio was also accused of instituting "crunch culture", with employees regularly working 80 to 100 hours a week to meet submission deadlines.
+The studio was also accused of instituting "crunch culture", with employees regularly working 80 to 100 hours a week to meet submission deadlines, contractors working overtime due to inadequate wages, and delayed communication between the development and testing departments.

 Court cases

 Daniel Pesina v.
 Midway Manufacturing Co.

 In 1996, actor Daniel Pesina (who had portrayed Johnny Cage, Sub-Zero, Scorpion, Reptile, Smoke and Noob Saibot in the first two games) sued Midway Games, Williams Electronics Games, Acclaim Entertainment, Nintendo, and Sega.
 He alleged "that all defendants used his persona, name, and likeness without authorization in the home version of Mortal Kombat and Mortal Kombat II and the related products."
 The case was tried in the United States District Court for the Northern District of Illinois with Judge Elaine E. Bucklo presiding.
 The court concluded that "alleged use of martial artist's name, likeness or persona in a martial arts video game did not violate his common-law right of publicity."